In Luke 9:18-20, Yahushua [Jesus] asked the question of His Disciples: “Whom do you say that I am?”

 As the above Scripture passage teaches us, Yahushua was conceived by God Himself, when the Holy Spirit came upon Mary, and the power of the Highest overshadowed her.
 Yahushua is therefore called the “Son of the Highest.”
 This is a fitting title, because sons always possess the qualities of their father.

-The event of the virgin birth immediately sets Yahushua apart from all other men, making Him very different from every other man!
+Because the prophecies of the Messiah’s miraculous birth were fulfilled, then Yahushua is thus immediately set apart from all other men, making Him very different from every other man!

 How could a man, who was conceived in the womb of a virgin, be ordinary?!?